go-echarts/go-echarts-pipeline/README.md

 The `go-echarts/examples` contains lots of showcases, it can be the test cases also.

-Idea of this pipeline is that we can compare the generated options (with latest `go-echarts` codebase) with the snapshot options (with latest `go-echarts` release version) to distinguish any breaking structure/option change.
+Idea of this pipeline is that we can compare the generated options (with latest `go-echarts` codebase) with the snapshot options (with latest `go-echarts` master branch) to distinguish any breaking structure/option change.

 Technically, it will mask all the `random` mock things such as `numbers`, `chartID`...etc and `function string`, then